Graduate Program (MA)

 - Begin courses in the summer, fall, or spring

-- Special tuition rates for teachers, those working in social and religious ministries, and volunteers
+- Special tuition rates for teachers, those working in social-impact-impact and religious ministries, and volunteers

 - Scholarship fund may provide tuition assistance